lyonel2017/VerifyThis-2017/README.md

 # About this project

-This project exist for the traning with Frama-C for the participation to VerifyThis 2017.
+This project exist for the traning with Frama-C for the participation to VerifyThis.